Becoming Age-friendly

 address the needs of their aging citizens.
 Leveraging what currently exists in the community, to

-support seniors, will be helpful when developing the action plan.
+support older adults and caregivers, will be helpful when developing the action plan.

 The community assessment should say who was engaged and how they were engaged;